 South Africa is a party to the New York Convention, which has been enacted into domestic legislation by way of the Recognition and Enforcement of Foreign Arbitral Awards Act 40 of 1977.
 South Africa is not a party to the International Centre for Settlement of Investment Disputes (ICSID).

 In terms of the Institute of Legal Proceedings Against Certain Organs of State Act 40 of 2002, a notice of intention to institute legal proceedings must be served on an organ of state within six months from the date on which a cause of action arose.
-Any court process by which legal proceedings are instituted may not be served on the state before the expiry of 30 days after the notice of intention to institute legal proceedings was served on the organ of the state.
+Any court process by which legal proceedings are instituted may not be served on the state before the expiry of 30 days after the notice of intention to institute legal proceedings was served on the relevant organ of the state.

-For parties to commercial disputes, arbitration is the preferred dispute resolution mechanism; however, disputes may be brought before local courts.
-Dispute resolution clauses in upstream-related rights, as well as dispute resolution clauses in downstream contractual arrangements, usually provide for disputes to be settled by way of arbitration in accordance with the rules of the Arbitration Foundation of Southern Africa.
+For parties to commercial disputes, arbitration is the preferred dispute resolution mechanism; however, disputes may be brought before the local courts.
+Dispute resolution clauses in upstream-related rights, as well as dispute resolution clauses in downstream contractual arrangements, often provide for disputes to be settled by way of arbitration in accordance with the rules of the Arbitration Foundation of Southern Africa.